EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Implementation Evaluation

+The mean angular drift across frames is reported, where low values indicate temporal stability.
+Finally, the altitude at instance $i$ is computed as the vertical distance of the camera center $\mathbf{c}_i$ to the estimated plane:

+In the absence of true measurement, the computed (scaled) altitude is not meaningful; however, a low deviation across frames indicates that the synthesized 2.5D ground remains consistent for visualization.}

+\extension{In 2D indoor setup, the robot's camera is rigidly mounted with negligible roll and pitch variation, so the estimated ground-plane normal is expected to align with the camera's vertical axis and remain stable across frames.
+Consequently, the plane inlier fraction should be consistently high, and the residual error should approach zero.
+The results obtained from several trials in office, laboratory, and hallway scenarios are summarized in Table~\ref{tab:indoor_eval}.
+A high inlier fraction and low normal drift across frames confirm the robustness of our approach under such structured conditions; please refer to the next section for further evaluation in unstructured settings.}

-\textbf{Geometric validation: ground plane estimation}.
-We also visualize the accuracy of the estimated ground plane in these experiments for qualitative assessments.
-Fig.~\ref{fig:reprojection_b} illustrates two cases: one for $f=70$ with a low reprojection error, and another for $f=260$ with a high error.
-As seen, the estimated ground plane (and the drawn sample cube) validates the geometric accuracy for the $f=70$ case.
-On the other hand, a misaligned ground plane for the $f=260$ case demonstrates the underlying error in pose estimation as well as in the reprojection process.
-Essentially, the geometric accuracy of our proposed Ego-to-Exo algorithm depends on the trajectory estimation performance of the SLAM system.
-More importantly, a teleoperator can make the right viewpoint selection in real-time for optimal Ego-to-exo rendering.
+\extension{Figure~\ref{fig:reprojection_b} illustrates two representative examples from an office scene: one for $f=70$ with a low reprojection error, and another for $f=260$ with a high error.
+As seen, the estimated ground plane normal validates the geometric accuracy for the $f=70$ case.
+On the other hand, a misaligned plane normal for the $f=260$ case demonstrates the underlying error in pose estimation as well as in the reprojection process.
+Essentially, the geometric accuracy of our proposed algorithm depends on the pose estimation performance of the SLAM system.}

 \textbf{Computational efficiency}.
-We analyze the computational complexity of the Ego-to-Exo algorithm for different configurations to ensure real-time execution in resource-constrained edge devices onboard standard ROV platforms.
+We analyze the computational complexity of the proposed algorithm for different configurations to ensure real-time execution in resource-constrained edge devices onboard standard ROV platforms.
 Table~\ref{tab_memory} shows the memory requirement of our algorithm for different choices of buffer size.
-The memory footprint is less than $300$\,MB for a buffer size of up to $180$ frames, making it highly efficient.
-Table~\ref{tab_map} demonstrates that the end-to-end framework maintains a consistent output rate of over $25$\,FPS (frames per second), making it suitable for integration in existing teleoperation engines.
-In fact, our algorithm only adds $6.8\%$ overhead on the SLAM backbone for the global map update.
+The memory footprint is \finalrev{$274$\,MB} for a buffer size of $180$ frames, making it highly efficient. \extension{Table~\ref{tab_map} demonstrates that the base EgoExo framework maintains a consistent output rate of over $25$\,FPS (frames per second).
+The added computation for ground estimation slightly reduces the scene update rate in EgoExo++, but still maintains over $20$\,FPS, making it suitable for integration in existing teleoperation engines. }